 Those who we surveyed did not, in most cases, support withdrawing treatment against parental opposition.
 However, in the most extreme case (based on the case of Alfie Evans), where a child was completely and permanently unconscious and unaware of their surroundings, the majority of participants believed that life support should be stopped, and parental wishes overruled.
 Participant opinion on treatment withdrawal in cases based on Charlie Gard and the earlier infant Baby MB also closely aligned to the legal decisions that were made at the time.
 This suggests that these court decisions, although highly controversial at the time, may be in line with broader societal values.

 Because of patient confidentiality, information about Tafida’s condition is not publicly available so it is difficult to know how her situation compares with the cases that were described in our survey.
 However, if she has very severe cognitive impairment, without hope of improvement or possibility of future ability to have basic relationships, our survey suggests that this would potentially be regarded by most of the public as below the level of a life worth living.
 In such severe cases where ongoing treatment might involve harm to the child, there is likely to be support for treatment withdrawal even in the face of parental opposition.

 It seems likely that cases such as that of Charlie Gard and Tafida Raqeeb will increase with gains in medical technology, social media and public awareness of treatment options.
 Having comprehensive policies to inform these situations is necessary to reduce both unnecessary, costly medical treatment and legal battles.
 Although survey findings cannot provide definitive answers, they provide important insights into the views of the UK general public which may be valuable for debating how these decisions should be made.

 Paper title: Worth living or worth dying?
 The views of the general public about allowing disabled children to die.
-Journal of Medical Ethics 2019 (forthcoming)
+(OPEN ACCESS)